jeskodes/word-scramble/README.md

 - Add to Json File and create levels of difficulty, Easy, Medium, Hard.
 - Add additional categories, e.g. Food, Countries, Actions; add different start pages and themes for each category.
 - Add buttons to choose difficulty level.
-- Store the 5 words per game in a temporary array - likely with for loop and create scoreboard at end showing correct and incorrect words.
+- Store the 5 words per game in a temporary array with for loop and create scoreboard at end showing correct and incorrect words.
 - Best of 5 games then final score.
 - Timer.
 - Split scrambled word into individual tiles.